POLL-Trade pressure seen denting China's 2019 growth to 29-year low at 6.2%, 5.9% in 2020

 The median forecast for 2019 growth is near the lower end of the government's target range of 6-6.5%, and would be the weakest expansion for the world's second-biggest economy since 1990.

-The poll of 83 analysts also forecast third-quarter growth at 6.1% year-on-year, unchanged from the last survey done in July, but a touch below the 6.2% pace in the second quarter.
+The poll of 83 analysts also forecast third-quarter growth at 6.1% year-on-year, lower from 6.2% in the last survey done in July and a touch below the 6.2% pace in the second quarter.

 On the whole, it would mark a further slowdown from growth of 6.6% in 2018 and 6.8% in 2017, highlighting the intensifying global and domestic pressures on the Asian powerhouse.